Dick Dastardly: Scoob!

 Jason Isaacs voices Dick Dastardly in Scoob!.

-Dick Dastardly is the main antagonist in the animated Scooby-Doo film Scoob!, voiced by Jason Isaacs.
+Dick Dastardly is the main antagonist in the 2020 computer-animated Scooby-Doo film Scoob!, voiced by Jason Isaacs.
 This version of Dick lacks the hat and goggles he usually wears, and his overcoat is now a dark purple long coat.
 According to his police report, this version of Dastardly is 6' 5", 295lbs.
 He is also depicted as more of a supervillain than a racer, having robotic minions called Rottens and being an enemy of the Blue Falcon.
 He operates a giant airship that is loosely based on his racing vehicle, the Mean Machine.
 During a scheme to steal the treasure horde left by Alexander the Great in the Greek underworld by use of a dimensional portal, Dastardly lost Muttley in the underworld when the portal was found to be one way only.
 He then seeks out the three skulls of Cerberus and Scooby-Doo because as the last descendant of Peritas, Alexander's dog, he is the key to opening the gates to the Underworld and reuniting with Muttley; though at the cost of unleashing Cerberus onto the world.
 After achieving this, Dastardly and Muttley try to escape with treasure, but are captured by the reformed Rottens and taken into custody by Blue Falcon, Dynomutt, and Dee Dee Skyes.
-During his capture, Dick attempts a double-mask trick by wearing a mask of himself over a mask of Simon Cowell.
+During his capture, Dick attempts a double-mask trick by wearing a mask of himself over a mask of Simon Cowell to make them think that Dick Dastardly was a disguise of Cowell.
 During the credits, Muttley breaks Dastardly out of prison.

 Jellystone!

-Dick Dastardly appeared in the third season of Jellystone!, voiced by Dwight Schultz, in his Dastardly and Muttley in Their Flying Machines outfit.
-Dick Dastardly is the mayor of New Bedrock.
+Dick Dastardly appeared in the third season of Jellystone!, voiced by Dwight Schultz.
+Dick Dastardly is the mayor of New Bedrock and is sporting his outfit from Dastardly and Muttley in Their Flying Machines.